 This allows you to simply select which groups a user should be part of.

-- System groups automatically organize users by system use.
+- System groups: organize automatically users by system use.
 Administrators do not add users to them.
-Users may be members of them by default, or become members through their network activity.
-They are found on all computers running Windows NT
+Users can be members of them by default, or become members through their network activity.

 These are the built-in local groups:

 - Users: Can run tasks for which they have access rights, and can access resources for which they have obtained permission.

 - Administrators: Can run all administrative tasks on the local computer.